 That’s not to say that a startup turned established business shouldn’t still reach out for external support.
 The world of government funding may be more appealing and accessible than other financial support options such as bank loans, but the landscape is not an easy one to understand.
-Each and every grant and loan program has its own set of eligibility criteria for applicants, projects, and program deadlines.
+Almost all grant and loan programs have their own set of eligibility criteria for applicants, projects, and program deadlines.

 Discovering and applying for government grants and loans is not simple.
 Small businesses can reach out to service providers that have a depth of knowledge in Canadian funding.
 For example, Mentor Works, a Ryan Company can help find the best fit for a company’s upcoming projects while streamlining the application process through a team of professional funding specialists.